theiagen/bioforklift/docs/getting_started.md

 ### Google Cloud Authentication

-Forklift requires authentication to access Google Cloud and Terra.
+bioforklift requires authentication to access Google Cloud and Terra.
 There are two main methods for authentication:

 1. **Using Application Default Credentials**: